Aston Martin DBX SUV review

 MPG, running costs & CO2

 If you're considering a high-performance luxury SUV, it's fair to say fuel economy is unlikely to be your top priority.
-The MPG figure for the Aston's howling V8 will be consistently in the teens, making it one of the thirstiest cars launched in 2020.
-Its CO2 figure of 323g/km is double the amount of the highest BiK band for company-car drivers.
+The economy figure for the Aston's V8 is officially quoted at around 19mpg but is likely to be consistently in the low teens, even in normal driving, making it one of the thirstiest luxury cars on sale.
+Its CO2 figure of over 300g/km is almost double the amount necessary to qualify for the highest BiK band for company-car drivers.

-The DBX is little different to its peers in the running costs department; the Porsche Cayenne Turbo manages 20.8mpg and, surprisingly, the Lamborghini Urus is slightly better with 22.3mpg.
+The DBX is little different to its peers in the running costs department; the Porsche Cayenne Turbo manages around 20mpg and, surprisingly, the Lamborghini Urus is slightly better with around 22mpg.
 If you want a rapid SUV with a smaller impact on the environment, you'll need something small or electric, say a Tesla Model X or Audi e-tron S.

 Engines, drive & performance

 It might be an SUV that's just 10cm shorter than a Bentley Bentayga, but Aston Martin's aim was to make the DBX feel like a much smaller vehicle from behind the wheel.
 This is a model that feels more like a hot estate car to drive than a traditional 4x4.